1500 years prior...

-“Hello, little one,” a voice said from behind and he glanced up with a terrified expression on his face, “Are you lost?”
+“Hello, little one,” it said and he glanced up with a terrified expression on his face.
+“Are you lost?”

 The dragon’s scales were the same color as his and he wore an emblem around his neck, glancing down at him with a friendly smile.